Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/CONTRIBUTING.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* Attempt new ways that have not been tried yet.

 Examples of unacceptable behavior by participants include: